Amruthashenoy98/RealEstateAppProject/README.md

 - And much more!

 ### Data Source
-The dataset was collected from various real estate listings and sources, and it represents a diverse set of properties from different locations.
+The dataset was web-scraped from various real estate listings and sources, and it represents a diverse set of properties from different locations of Gurgaon.

 ### Contribution